fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - `is_quarter` - boolean (true for quarterly submissions)
 - `reporting_period_start_date` - string, starting date of submission (MM/YYYY)
 - `reporting_period_end_date` - string, ending date of submission (MM/YYYY)
+- `existing_submission_id:`- integer, id of previous submission, use only if submitting an update.

 **NOTE**: for monthly submissions, start/end date are the same